Pathaan/Tumor-detection-/README.md

 Matplotlib

 ## Model Training and Validation Performance

+In this project, I utilized YOLOv5 for tumor detection in MRI images.
+The workflow began by setting up the environment and installing the necessary dependencies.
+After preparing the dataset with the tumor.yaml configuration, the model was trained using the yolov5s.yaml architecture for 50 epochs with a batch size of 8.
+The model's performance was then evaluated, and the best-performing model was exported to TorchScript and ONNX formats for deployment.
+This process ensures efficient tumor detection for medical applications.

 ![Alt text](results.png)
 The training and validation metrics over 50 epochs for the object detection model indicate effective learning and generalization.
 Key observations include: